-The International Court of Justice today (24 July 1964) delivered its Judgment on the Preliminary Objections in the case concerning the Barcelona Traction, Light and Power Company, Limited (Belgium v.
-Spain).
+Judgment of 24 July 1964

-These proceedings were instituted by an Application of 19 June 1962 in which the Belgian Government seeks reparation for damage claimed to have been caused to Belgian nationals, shareholders in the Canadian Barcelona Traction Company, by the conduct of various organs of the Spanish State.
+Proceedings in the case concerning the Barcelona Traction, Light and Power Company, Limited (Belgium v.
+Spain) were instituted by an Application of 19 June 1962 in which the Belgian Government sought reparation for damage claimed to have been caused to Belgian nationals, shareholders in the Canadian Barcelona Traction Company, by the conduct of various organs of the Spanish State.
 The Spanish Government raised four Preliminary Objections.